christiskatsouris/Robust_HDIVX_Cointegration/README.md

 The author greatfully acknowledges financial support from the [Department of Economics](http://business-school.exeter.ac.uk/about/departments/economics/) of the [Faculty of Environment, Science and Economy](https://www.exeter.ac.uk/departments/ese/) at the University of Exeter, United Kingdom.

+Christis G. Katsouris is a Lecturer in Economics at the University of Exeter Business School.
+He is also a member of the Time Series and Machine Learning Group at the School of Mathematics (Statistics Division), University of Southampton.

 # Declarations

 The author (Christis G. Katsouris) declares no conflicts of interest.